Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Application to Tractable Models

 \section{Application to Tractable Models}

 This section presents some examples of models that are applicable in practice, i.e., simulation, numerics, data calibration, etc., can be done within a reasonable amount of time.
-For each model, consistency in the sense of Definition \ref{def:consistency} holds by construction because the models are all Markov, they share the same $X_t$ factor process with the SVM, and are assumed to have $h_\theta(x)=F_{t,t+\theta}$ for all $\theta\geq 0$.
-Hence, the emphasis is placed on the solution to the inverse problem, with each model's inverse problem requiring different calculations.
+All models considered are Markov with strong SDE solutions, as per Assumptions \ref{assumption:markovX} and \ref{assumption:strongSolutions}.
+It will be assumed that $h_\theta(x)=F_{t,t+\theta}$ for all $\theta\geq 0$, and then the emphasis will be placed on calculations for finding the solution to the inverse problem of equation \eqref{eq:inverseProblem}.